Bellingham woman dies in Olympic National Park swimming accident

 What is there to do at Olympic National Park

 A 30-year-old Bellingham woman died in an apparent swimming accident Thursday, Aug.
-15, in Lake Crescent in the Olympic National Park, according to a story in the Peninsula Daily News.
+15, in Lake Crescent in the Olympic National Park.

 Clallam County Prosecuting Attorney Mark Nichols told The Bellingham Herald that the woman has been identified as Amelia Bethke.

-According to the Peninsula Daily News, at approximately 6:26 p.m.
-Thursday, Bethke was rescued by a friend who was swimming with her at the time.
+Olympic National Park spokesperson Penny Wanger told The Herald that at approximately 6:26 p.m.
+Thursday, Bethke was rescued by a female friend who was swimming with her at the time.
+They were approximately 25 to 30 feet from shore at the time near West Barnes Point, or approximately milepost 225 along U.S. Highway 101.

-Clallam County fire crews and National Park law enforcement rangers responded to the scene, the Daily News reported, and found CPR was already in progress.
+Clallam County fire crews and National Park law enforcement rangers responded to the scene, Wagner said, and Bethke was taken to Olympic Medical Center, but life-saving efforts were unsuccessful.

-Bethke was transported to Olympic Medical Center, but life-saving efforts were unsuccessful, the Daily News reported.
+The death is being investigated by the National Park Service, Wagner said, while the Clallam County coroner’s office will work to determine a cause of death.

-The death is reportedly being investigated by the National Park Service, according to the Daily News.
+Wagner said Bethke was described as an experienced surfer and swimmer, who was very active.

-The Herald has reached out to the Park Service for an update.
+Temperatures in Crescent Lake can vary substantially this time of year, depending on depth and sunlight, Wagner said, “but it was the evening, so chances are the water was pretty cold.”

 Comments